martinwrudolf/mapmind/README.md

  - This is a background functional requirement that is only visible in the backend source code.
 20. FR#2 - Delete.Account:
  - Once you are ready to delete your account, click on the gear icon in the upper right corner.
- - Click on the "Delete Account" button and confirm with the pop up.
+ - Click on the `Delete Account` button and confirm with the pop up.

 Thank you for checking out our project!